 Anvilicious: The series covers several heavy topics related to Post Traumatic Stress Disorder and Gender Identity primarily, with an odd combination of ham-handed and nuance.
 Post Trauamtic Stress Disorder, for instance, covers not just war, but assault and torture; and Gender Identity issues include bisexuality and whether or not the attempted sexual assault that awoke Striker's powers also 'caused him' to be gay.

 Ensemble Dark Horse: Since joining the book as a background character in issue #21 Juston Seyfert seems to be rapidly becoming one.
 He even got a spotlight during the Avengers Vs. X-Men arc.

 Although they ARE main cast members Mettle and Hazmat are easily the most popular characters in the book.
 As such fans were ecstatic when they finally got together.
 And they were really pissed when Mettle got killed off inAvengers Arena.

 "Funny Aneurysm" Moment: Hazmat - an ethnically-Japanese girl with radioactivity based powers who has been described as a "walking Chernobyl".
 Less than a year after she was introduced, the Sendai earthquake happened, which caused radioactive material to escape from the Fukushima nuclear powerplant.

-Memetic Mutation: Mettle, particularly his face, became a meme on a a particular image board and before his name was announced, they called him "Fortress".
+Memetic Mutation: Mettle, particularly his face, became a meme on 4chan before his name was announced, where they called him "Fortress".
 Acknowledged twice in the comic itself, once of Mettle learning of his meme status (making up for him being mistaken for the child of the Red Skull) and later when lamenting the attention, he declares that they betrayed him.